francistor/yaas/doc/readme.md

 Yaas is a Diameter an Radius Engine, capable of acting as a server or client.

-Diameter and Radius are protocols used by telcos for signalling, that is, exchanging control information (not user traffic) between network nodes, and is used because it offers high performance due to its asyncronous nature.
+Diameter and Radius are protocols used by telcos for signalling, that is, exchanging control information (not user traffic) between network nodes.
+Both of them offer high performance due to its asyncronous nature.
 A single connection (there is even no such a thing as "connection" in the case of Radius) may multiplex requests and responses comming out or order, avoiding wait times between request and response.
 This multiplex feature over the same connection